powerc9000/events_project/client/templates/help/bulk-invite-via-email.md

 1. Create your event as you would normally.
 2. Visit your newly created event.
+3. Click on "Invite People"
-3. Click on “bulk invite via email”
+4. Click on “bulk invite via email”
 	* You should now be prompted to open your email client (gmail, outlook, etc).
 	* This will add a custom email address for this event in the "To" field of your email draft.
 Do not remove this or it won't work.
-4. Craft your email and add the people you want to invite like you would any other email.
+5. Craft your email and add the people you want to invite like you would any other email.
-5. Send the email.
+6. Send the email.

 Anyone you sent the email to has now been invited automatically to the Juniper City event!